GoogleCloudPlatform/community/tutorials/migrate-oracle-postgres-using-ora2pg/index.md

         export GCP_ZONE=us-central1-a

-1. Set a variable for the disk size that allocates enough disk space for the following:
+1. Set a variable for the disk size:

         export PD_SIZE=40GB